example42/puppet-psick_profile/README.md

 ## Description

 This module manages plenty of different profiles for many common applications.
-You can cherry pick which ones to use and make it cohexist with your own profiles or with component modules.
+You can cherry pick which ones to use and make them cohexist with your own profiles or with component modules.

-For documentation on the specific application profiles refere to the relevant doc pages, when present:
+For documentation on the specific application profiles refere to the relevant [docs](docs/) pages or directly in the code comments, when present.

--   [psick_profile::oracle](docs/oracle.md) - Manage Oracle prerequisites and installation

 ## Setup